adrian-mingxuancao/mcts_diffusion_finetune/mcts_hallucination/README.md

 - AF3 model parameters downloaded
 - Optional: MMseqs2 for faster MSA generation

-### Option 2: Test with Existing MCTS
+### Option 2: Use with MCTS (Integration Complete!)

-To integrate with the existing MCTS framework:
+The hallucination expert is now integrated into the MCTS framework:

 ```python
 from mcts_hallucination.core.hallucination_expert import create_hallucination_expert